cpp-is-ok/backendium/readme.md

 > 6. [Dynamic routing](#dynamic-routing)
 > 7. [Websocket](#websocket)
 # Installation
+The easiest way to install the library is using the `npm`.
+Type the following in the terminal:
 ```bash
 npm i backendium checkeasy
 ```
 # Basics
+You can use the following code as the default code for your projects:
 ```typescript
 import Backendium from "backendium";